|

 collision or in case of other emergency...."

 A lot of people tell the judge that there was a siren behind them.
-Because they have heard it so much, the
+Because they have heard that excuse so much, the

 judges won't take anyone's

-have been on that street (could be an ambulance from a neighboring city, heading to a hospital or regional trauma center), contact
+have been on that street (could be an ambulance from a neighboring city, heading to a hospital or regional trauma center), and then contact

 that fire department and ask for records of runs.
 Sometimes the color of the fire trucks will help you figure out